abawer/MorphReuse/README.md

     def forward(self, x):
         return self.out_proj(self.core(self.in_proj(x)))
 ```
+#### MNIST / FashionMNIST (MLP for flatten 1x28x28 images)

 **Baseline**
 - Two-layer MLP classifier.
 All weights are trained end-to-end.

 **MorphReuse**
 - Both MLP layers are replaced with a shared MLP core and per-layer scaling adapters.
-- Outer wrappers are frozen; only the core and adapters are trained.
+- Outer wrappers are frozen; only the core weights are trained.

 **LoRA**
 - Injects LoRA adapters into each `nn.Linear`.